 This event is a wonderful opportunity for local business to interact and connect with Wittenberg students.
 Each fall, Passport to Springfield is full of fun and energy shared by all as more than 600 students gather to learn what Springfield is all about.
 Students can sample local cuisine, learn about upcoming events and discover local arts and culture, and grab some Wittenberg-only student discounts!

 Hosted by the City of Springfield in collaboration with multiple community partners, Culture Fest is a community festival that celebrates the ethnic and cultural diversity of Springfield and Clark County Ohio.
 The one-day event brings new life to the Springfield City Hall Plaza each year on a Saturday in September.
 You don’t want to miss dancing, art displays, music performances, and lots of good food!
 Interested volunteers can join The Hagen Center as we provide crafts and activities from 11 a.m. to 6 p.m. in the Children’s Tent!
+Learn more about Culture Fest at their website!

 In celebration of Make a Difference Day, Wittenberg’s Community Service program invites kids grades K-6 to campus for a fun-filled morning of activities.
 Activities are themed around different aspects of the college experience like science, literacy, athletics, and extra-curricular activities.
 The event aims to engage young students in learning and showing them opportunities available in higher education.